 Philadelphia is home to some of the USA’s most stunning – not to mention oldest – architecture.
-Of course, many of the buildings would still be considered ‘new’ by European standards.
-But what’s fascinating about Philadelphia’s oldest buildings is that they also reveal the story of the nation’s earliest years.
-The city’s 19th-century architecture, meanwhile, tell us about the transitions that occurred over the course of America’s first full century as a country.
+Many of these buildings, of course, could still be considered ‘new’ by European standards.
+But what’s fascinating about Philadelphia’s oldest buildings is that they also reveal the story of the nation’s early years, as well as the transitions that occurred throughout America’s first full century as a country.

 Most of the buildings featured in this Philadelphia architecture guide are within easy reach of the city center.
 Rather than alphabetically or chronologically, the buildings below are divided into categories based on their original function.